 - Bake for 9–10 minutes or until the edges are lightly browned.
 Allow to cool for about two minutes and transfer to a wire rack set on a large piece of parchment paper or on a large baking sheet.
 Bake the remaining donut batter (there is usually enough batter for 2-3 more donuts) and once baked, transfer to the wire rack.
 Allow donuts to cool down until you can handle them.

 - Make the glaze: Place the chocolate chips, butter, corn syrup, and water in a medium bowl.
 Melt in 20 second increments in the microwave, stirring after each time, until completely melted and smooth.
 Dip the tops of the donuts into the chocolate glaze.

 - Donuts taste best eaten the same day, though they may be covered tightly and stored at room temperature for 2 days.

-- Make ahead tip: You can freeze the unglazed donuts for up to 2 months.
+- Freezing Instructions: You can freeze the unglazed donuts for up to 2 months.
 Thaw overnight in the refrigerator, warm up to your liking in the microwave, and top with glaze.

-- The 2 teaspoons of corn syrup makes the glaze unbelievably smooth, shiny, and silky.
+- Corn Syrup: The 2 teaspoons of corn syrup makes the glaze unbelievably smooth, shiny, and silky.
 Keeping this in mind, you can leave it out.

 Have you tried my baked cinnamon sugar donuts yet?!